Bayer-Group/BayerCLAW/doc/language.md

 * `task_role` (optional): allows overriding the global `task_role` on a per-step basis, if desired.
 * `inputs`: A set of key-value pairs indicating files to be downloaded from S3 for processing.
   The value can be either an absolute S3 path (`s3://example-bucket/myfile.txt`) or a relative path (`myfile.txt`).
-  Relative paths are assumed to be relative to the workflow S3 `repository` path.
+  Relative paths are assumed to be relative to the workflow's [repository](#the-repository-line) in S3.
   In either case, the downloaded file will be placed in the working directory with the same base name as the S3 path (`myfile.txt` in the examples above).
   During parameter substitution, references to the input will resolve to this unqualified local file name.
   Shell-style wildcards (globs) are accepted in place of single file names, and will expand to all matching files in S3 (e.g. `s3://example-bucket/mydir/*.txt`).
-  Optional -- if unspecified, will default to outputs of previous step.
+  Optional -- if no `inputs` block is specified, the inputs will default to outputs of previous step.
   See [Auto Inputs](#auto-repo-and-auto-inputs).
 To specify that a step has no inputs from S3, write `inputs: {}` instead.
 * `references` (optional): If a step uses a large (multi-gigabyte), static reference data file as an input, you may list it under
   `references`.
 The first time the step is run on an EC2 host, files in the `references` section will be downloaded and cached on the host.
 Subsequent executions of this step will then use the cached reference files.
 Files listed in the `references` section must be full S3 paths.
 Shell-style wildcards are not allowed.
 * `commands` (required): A list of commands to run.
-  Commands are run in the Bourne shell (`/bin/sh`).
+By default, commands are run in the Bourne shell (`/bin/sh`).
   All commands are run in the same shell, so communication between commands is possible, e.g. assigning a computed value to a variable with one command and then using that variable in subsequent commands.
   If any command returns a non-zero exit code, the BayerCLAW command runner terminates the Docker container and returns an error to Batch.
   To aid in debugging, any `outputs` (see below) that are available will be uploaded to the `repository` before termination.
   Failed jobs may be retried, but if the error persists it will eventually cause the workflow execution to abort and fail.
-  If all commands return success (exit code 0), the step will be considered a success and the workflow execution will proceed.
+  If all commands return success (exit code 0), the step will be considered a success and the workflow execution will continue.
 * `outputs`: Output files to save to S3.
   The value specifies the local path to the file relative to the working directory inside the Docker container.
   Even if the local path contains several directory names, only the base name of the file will be appended to the workflow